isomerpages/ura-lkywcp/pages/glossary.md

 #### **U**

-- **Universal design**: refers to the application of universal design principles to the design and planning of public spaces, buildings, transportation systems, and other urban infrastructure.
+- **Universal design**: _(in the context of a city)_ refers to the application of universal design principles to the design and planning of public spaces, buildings, transportation systems, and other urban infrastructure.
 Its goal is to create an inclusive and accessible environment that accommodates the needs of all individuals, including those with disabilities and seniors.
 - **Urban acupuncture**: refers to an urban planning and design approach that uses small-scale interventions to revitalise neglected or underutilised areas of a city.
 These interventions are strategically placed to stimulate positive social and economic change and improve the overall health of the community.
 - **Urban agriculture**: refers to the practice of growing, processing, and distributing food in or near urban areas.
 This can include traditional farming practices such as cultivating crops, raising livestock, and harvesting fish, as well as newer techniques such as hydroponics, aquaponics, and rooftop gardening.
 - **Urban initiatives**: refer to specific projects, programmes, or policies that are implemented to address the unique challenges and opportunities faced by the city.
 These initiatives are designed to promote sustainable and equitable development, improve quality of life for residents, and enhance the economic, social, and environmental vitality of the city.